craftingcity/The-Known-World/Prenotes July 03 26.md

 ### Intro

-When last we left our heroes, the party had reached some sense of stability - after breaching the Vault under [[Coalition City]], they gathered the Worldbinding that connects to the [[Baator|Nine Hells]] and were forced into a small excursion there before eventually returning themselves to Alaturmen and their home in Coalition City, the Worldbinding now safely hidden there in a hole dug by your Soldier.
+When last we left our heroes, the party had reached some sense of stability - after breaching the Vault under [[Coalition City]], they gathered the Worldbinding that connects to the [[Baator|Nine Hells]] and were forced into a small excursion there before eventually returning themselves to Alaturmen and their home in Coalition City, the Worldbinding now safely hidden there in a cabinet, buried in your basement.
 Now - to the best of your knowledge - only the members of your party now know the location of this planar gateway.

 You have come now to a point of decision.
 You could, as some few before you have, spend the rest of your natural life preparing, researching, and investing into your quest in the Hells of Baator, and never feel wholly ready.
-You could spend a month, gathering equipment and fighters, before you finally commit to your journey - come what may.
+You could spend a month gathering equipment and fighters before you finally commit to your journey - come what may.
 Or, if you so desire, you can leave the Hells alone.
+Choose to pursue other, less philosophical missions; let your comrade's soul become property of an Evil Incarnate and leave her to fight it alone.
+And the choice, as always, remains your own.

+You will never be ready, but you will always have to choose.
+What do you do?

 ### What does the World Know?

+- Notadeer has a hook in everyone now, and will be trying to pull anyone and everyone into its influence.
+	- Anita will likely either be tasked with investigation of the Worldbinding, or she will become influenced at some point to dig it up and jump in.
+	- Additionally, those Devils saw them leave, and so they will definitely report that up the chain, and it WILL receive attention - a weak-point in the frontline is never good.
+- The survivors of Zipper's Class are being collected to fight in the [[Northern Conflicts, c.105af]], after they rebuild and repair the EGF in [[Kohnstamm]].
+- The Blue Mage should stop by and try to pick up that research Niko has, that shit's dangerous - and hey actually, you stole from us so if you want to keep our shit, give us that.

 ### What happened?